wallacetrixie/PERSONAL_PORTIFOLIO/portfolio/docs/GOOGLE_SEARCH_CONSOLE_VISUAL_GUIDE.md

 │                                                  │
 │  ⏰ Expected: Within 24-48 hours                │
 │                                                  │
-│  [✓ Got it]                                     │
+│  [Got it]                                     │
 └──────────────────────────────────────────────────┘
 ```

 ### What This Means:
-- ✅ Request submitted successfully
+- Request submitted successfully
 - 📋 URL added to Google's crawl queue
 - ⏰ Google will visit your page soon
 - 🔄 Usually indexed within 24-48 hours

 ---

-## 📊 STEP 8: Monitor Progress
+## STEP 8: Monitor Progress

 ### After 24-48 Hours - Re-inspect the URL

 #### If Successful:
 ```
 ┌────────────────────────────────────────────────────┐
-│  ✅ URL is on Google                               │
+│  URL is on Google                               │
 │                                                    │
 │  ┌──────────────────────────────────────────────┐ │
-│  │  Coverage:    ✅ Indexed, not submitted      │ │
+│  │  Coverage:    Indexed, not submitted      │ │
 │  │                  in sitemap                  │ │
 │  │  Last crawl:  Oct 11, 2025                  │ │
 │  │  Googlebot:   Desktop                       │ │
 │  └──────────────────────────────────────────────┘ │
 │                                                    │
-│  🎉 Your page is now indexed!                     │
+│  Your page is now indexed!                     │ └────────────────────────────────────────────────────┘
-└────────────────────────────────────────────────────┘
 ```